regilynFeliciano/pi-dev-day/README.md

     * Create a basic weather layout.
 If that isn't fancy enough, you could use a lookup for location by IP, or make it configurable for multiple locations... or both!

-    * Enhance the open Pull Requests feature by creating an alert that temporarily displays the event that occurred on that PR.
+    * Enhance the Pull Requests layout by creating an alert that temporarily displays the event that occurred on that PR.

     * Add a **Review Requested** layout that displays a list of PR's that you have been requested to review.
 If you think that is child play, enhance it by:

-        * Making a PR feedback feature that displays an alert for you to re-check a PR when a `PushEvent` or `CommentEvent` happens after you have **requested changes**.
+        * Making a PR feedback feature that displays an alert for you to **re-check** a PR when a `PushEvent` or `CommentEvent` happens after you have **requested changes**.

         * Create a feature that lets you approve a PR by clicking a button.
 In other words, an insta-approved button!